Contrast-Security-OSS/docs/content/user/ui/settings/Groups.md

 If you place a user into multiple groups that provide different role access to the same application, it creates access collision.
 Contrast handles collisions by the rule of least privileges: the group that provides the most restrictive access applies their access to the applications involved.

-For example, let’s say that a group provides Edit level access to App1, another group provides RulesAdmin level access to App1, and you place a user in both groups.
+> Example: Let’s say that a group provides Edit level access to App1, another group provides RulesAdmin level access to App1, and you place a user in both groups.
 The user’s access for App1 will be Edit because it’s more restrictive than RulesAdmin.

 An administrator can see the level of access assigned to a user  and which groups provide that access by editing the user and scrolling down to see the user’s organization permissions.
 Hovering over the access indicators provides information regarding the group that provides the existing level of access.